phazelift/words.js/README.md

 **Words.prototype.reverse**
 > `<this> reverse( <string>/<number> index, [index1, ..., indexN] )`

-> Without arguments the internal array is reversed; not the characters, like with Strings.reverse(), but the words
+> Without arguments this.words is reversed; not the characters, like with Strings.reverse(), but the words
-> positions in the internal array are reversed.
+> positions in this.words are reversed.
 If index is 0, every word is reversed, but will remain on it's original/current index,
 > every additional argument is then ignored.
 With index or indices given, the characters in the words
 > denoted by indices are reversed.